Originally from Burlington, VT, Meghan enjoys offering a local perspective on the area.

-Located in the northeastern part of the state of Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.
+Located in the northern Vermont, Burlington has an ideal location as it is directly adjacent to beautiful Lake Champlain, 30 minutes away from rolling green mountains, and an hour and a half south of Montreal, QC.

 In addition to its location, Burlington is a fun city to visit year-round.
 Although the summer and fall are hands down the most popular seasons to visit, Burlington is a desired getaway in the winter as well due to its close proximity to Montreal and several ski areas.